kvmilos/Masters/ud_converter/README.md

 ## Development Status

 Currently, the conversion of POS tags and morphological features is implemented.
-Dependency relation conversion: Work in progress
+Dependency relation conversion: Base implemented, needs corrections and further work

 ## References